 Through the project Dumitriu further explored whole genome sequencing technologies and was able to learn about the importance of the chemistry of biology, as well as looking at the role of chemistry in antibiotics, building on her “Sequence‘ project.

 The Neely Lab at the University of Birmingham

-Anna Dumitriu is being hosted within the Neely group at the School of Chemistry.
+Anna Dumitriu was hosted within the Neely group at the School of Chemistry.
 The group are pioneering fluorescent labelling of the DNA molecule using an enzymatic approach.
 The result is a visualisation of the DNA sequence, something akin to a barcode that can be used to easily identify species.
 This project is part of a wider collaboration with members of the BeyondSeq consortium, an EU Horizon2020 project that aims to develop new tools for diagnosing genomic disorders.
 The collaboration with Dumitriu will allow the lab to explore new ways of visualising and better communicating its output with a wider public audience, as well as reflecting on the societal implications of their work.